The Rock Scene of The Sixties

 The Original CF Fanpage

-Even though I never heard them live, they deserve a place here, because they had a great impact on my concept of tight sound.
-A friend introduced me to the group's first LP, which sold really well.
-The tight sound, rhythm 'n' blues style, the Alan Price way of playing the organ, plus intelligent bass playing of Chas Chandler (who later launched Jimi Hendrix) really made an impression on me.
-Eric Burdon of course was the lead singer, but it was the instrumental playing that attracted me.
+Even though I never heard them live, they deserve a place among the greatest, because they had a huge impact on my concept of a tight sound.
+A friend introduced me to the group's first LP (must have been 1965), which sold really well.
+The tight sound, rhythm 'n' blues style, the Alan Price way of playing the organ, plus intelligent bass playing by Chas Chandler (who later launched Jimi Hendrix) really made an impression.
+Eric Burdon of course was the lead singer, but it was the instrumental playing (together) that attracted me.

 "The House of The Rising Sun" (1964)